ubclaunchpad/LP-website/introduction.md

 ## Contents

-### 🎉 Manifesto
+### 🎉 Club Handbook

-The [Manifesto](manifesto/) outlines Launch Pad's mission, vision, and how we are run.
+The [Club Handbook](handbook/) contains everything you need to know about being in Launch Pad: it contains documents outlining Launch Pad's mission, vision, how we are run, and resources about managing projects.

 ### 🧗 Resources

-[Resources](resources/) provides helpful guides, tools, and resources to help you get started and keep learning.
+Our [Resources](resources/) pages provides helpful guides, tools, and resources to help you get started and keep learning - accessible for anyone, not just people in Launch Pad!

-### 👨‍💼 Project Management

-The [Project Management](project-management/) pages compile hard-won advice about the best way to run (and participate in) a Launch Pad team and build great software.

-## More Stuff

-### Nifty Websites
+## Other Launch Pad Resources

 * [Slides](https://slides.ubclaunchpad.com/) contains slideshow decs for most UBC Launch Pad presentations and workshops, both internal and external.